daeh/cogsci-typst-template/cogsci.typ

+//
-// CogSci Conference Template
+// CogSci Proceedings Template

-#let _mimic-latex = true // Set to false to disable LaTeX visual mimicry features
+// Style file for the Annual Meeting of the Cognitive Science Society
-// #let _mimic-latex = false
+//

 /// Adds _ad hoc_ vertical padding to adjust page layout to better match the LaTeX template output.
 ///